tholonia/iching_cli/book/v2/markdown/hexagram_16.md

 #### In the sprawling town of Riverton, financier Charles Ashton sat at the helm of his empire, possessed by an idea that promised to revolutionize communication.
 The air was thick with potential as Charles envisioned a network connecting cities and nations through cables under the roaring ocean.
 This audacious dream consumed him, with each day bringing a surge of creative energy.

 As Charles assembled a team of brilliant minds, enthusiasm permeated their plans.
 Their vision crystallized in bold blueprints and spirited discussions.
-Yet, the enormity of their task soon sparked whispers of doubt—could they really turn this dream into reality?
+Yet, the enormity of their task soon sparked whispers of doubt, could they really turn this dream into reality?
 Charles clung to his belief, rallying his forces with the promise of an innovative future.

 Struggles emerged as obstacles threatened to derail their course.
 Financial backers wavered, doubting the project's feasibility.
 Charles, unfazed, doubled down on his vision, a beacon of determination against the rising tide of skepticism.
 His confidence reinvigorated the team, who saw doubt transform into resilience.

 The project approached a pivotal manifestation, with the first cables set to traverse the ocean floor.
-Just as success seemed assured, the unexpected happened—a technical failure threatened to unravel their work.
+Just as success seemed assured, the unexpected happened, a technical failure threatened to unravel their work.
 Charles found himself at a crossroad, forced to seek a new path.

 In a moment of rare vulnerability, Charles embraced collaboration, inviting external experts to steer the project back on course.
 His willingness to adapt ensured the endeavor's progression, transforming setbacks into stepping stones.
 As the final connections were made, a network of unity emerged, and Riverton became the heart of an interconnected future.